Dublin, Ireland

 Sandycove.
 The James Joyce Tower in Sandycove (where "stately and plump Buck Mulligan came from the stairhead" to begin Ulysses.)
 Take the DART south to Dun Laoghaire (Done Leary) and walk to Sandycove.

-Birr Castle if you like astronomy, where the once world's-largest reflecting telescope can still be seen.
+Birr Castle if you like astronomy, where the former world's-largest reflecting telescope can still be seen.
 Weekends to Kilkenny (arts), Galway (oysters, Irish music, races), Cork, Kerry, Derry, Belfast, ....
 Check out Peter Lynch's excellent Rambling Round Ireland for ideas.

 Odds and sods.